KatieHill-Fr-Gr/wordle/README.md

 ## Key Learnings

 This project helped me gain a thorough understanding of DOM maniupation techniques and develop my approach to problem-solving, from writing the pseudocode during the planning stage to tackling specific challenges that came up during the build.
-I had to implement several fixes during user testing (to prevent the player from typing when they shouldn't etc.) which highlighted the importance of considering edge cases during planning.
+I had to implement several fixes during user testing to prevent the player from typing when they shouldn't.
+Ideally, I'd have considered these edge cases during planning.

 ## Future Improvements